-Excess uric acid may also contribute to long-term blood sugar and kidney problems.
+Excess uric acid can also contribute to long-term blood sugar and kidney problems.
 So keeping your levels down really pays off in terms of health.

-A team at Mass General Hospital and Harvard University found that a number of foods can affect your UA levels.(1, 2)
+A team at Mass General Hospital and Harvard University found that a number of foods can have a marked affect your UA levels.1,2

-High blood pressure, high cholesterol and obesity have also been linked to increased UA levels.(6) So taking care of these problems may also help.
+High blood pressure, high cholesterol and obesity have also been linked to increased UA levels.6 So taking care of these problems can also help.

 1 Choi HK, et al. Intake of purine-rich foods, protein, and dairy products and relationship to serum levels of uric acid: the Third National Health and Nutrition Examination Survey.
 Arthritis Rheum.
 2005 Jan;52(1):283-9.